aliyoussefhammoude/commonWord/Answers.md

     answer:
             I really enjoyed it.
 This test was really a challenge because I have never seen anything like it.
 But it was fun.
 From the beginning I was like: "this sounds easy".
 But when I took the time and started I was like "hmm this is actually not so easy".

-            But I really enjoyed it and I'm looking forward to do more in the future!
+            But I had pretty fun with this test and I'm looking forward to do more in the future!

+IMPORTANT!
+IN THE FILE Index.js THERE ARE 2 COMPONENTS TO USE, ONE WITH LOCAL AND ONE CONNECTED WITH FIREBASE!
+CHOOSE ONE AT A TIME, DEPENDS ON WHICH ONE YOU WANNA LOOK AT AND TRY.

+// Ali Hammoudé